mgleeming/isotopeEnrichment/README.md

 	Final_table <- cbind(Ks, Correction_LPF)

-The synthesis rates are the bound at the beggining of the corrected LPF table and ready to export.
+The synthesis rates are the bound at then beggining of the corrected LPF table and ready to export.